PaoJiao/synergy-wiki/User-Guide.md

 This user guide is useful for setting up Synergy.
 For answers to common problems, please see the [[Synergy FAQ]].
 This user guide is written for Synergy version 1.4 – please upgrade if you are using an older version (like 1.3).
 To ﬁnd your version, click the "Help" menu, and select "About" or "About Synergy".

-More information and download links can be found at [our website](http://synergy-project.org).
+More information and download links can be found at [the Synergy website](http://synergy-project.org).

 Install
 -------